WanderingSpaceThinker/nonexistence/_posts/2021-03-14-Water-pt1-the-boiling-point-was-a-lie.md

 I realize that it's a bit much to wrap our heads around so take this last image: it's a bit like a relationship that slowly decays.

 When temperature rises, love turns increasingly into hate and the water molecules want more and more to split up.
-When it reaches the boiling point, the water molecules sign the divorce papers and go on their own seperate way...
+When it reaches the boiling point, the water molecules sign the divorce papers and go on their own separate way...

 Wait, no no I swear this is not about me, I just have poor imagination for metaphors.